 Women or minority businesses loans and free grants in Connecticut

 The list of resources below is updated daily with the latest resources.
 Latino, Asian, Black, minority and women owned businesses can find the help they need in Connecticut.
+Financial resources, capital raising programs and support is available across the state.

 Women’s Business Development Council in Stamford Connecticut is offering grants ranging from $2500 to $10,000 to women owned as well as minority owned business.
 The assistance is available statewide.
 Note the business owner also needs to match funds too.
 The business needs to have been operating for at least one year, have existing banking relationships, and have an approved plan for the money.
 The address is 184 Bedford St Ste 201, Stamford, CT 06901.
 Or dial (203) 353-1750 to learn about the Equity Match Grant Program.
 In addition to grants, there is sales help, marketing assistance, networking opportunities and other support.
 Apply or learn more here. https://ctwbdc.org/